avivbadian/voice-recognition-ear-training/README.md

 # voice-recognition-ear-training
-Develop musical hearing through voice recognition based exercises
+Interval recognition training, based on speech recognition using CMUSphinx